ryanaurelio/epuck-grid-exploration/README.md

 #### Position
 * **For the fixed map**

-   The initial position would be (1, ID)
+   The initial position would be (1, ID).
+To change the size of the map, please refer to *map.h*.

 * **For the non-fixed map**